-E. Assessment of kindergarten and prekindergarten students should be holistic, and involve all developmental domains (i.e., physical, social, emotional, and cognitive).
-Multiple sources of information should be used (for example, obtaining parent information as well as direct observation of the child), and children should be given an opportunity to demonstrate their skills in different ways, allowing for variability in learning pace and for different cultural backgrounds.
-For this reason, the use of large scale, standardized tests is inappropriate.
-And, because the development of young children is uneven and greatly impacted by environmental factors, assessment results for some children may not be reliable until they are in the third grade or beyond.
+36 D. Assessment of kindergarten and prekindergarten students should be holistic, and involve all 37 developmental domains (i.e., cognitive, social/emotional, linguistic, approaches to learning, and physical skills).
+Multiple sources of information should be used (i.e., information from families, 38 direct observations, anecdotal notes, portfolios, and developmental screening tools), and children 39 40 should be given an opportunity to demonstrate their skills in different ways, allowing for 41 individualized variability in learning pace and for different cultural backgrounds.
+For this reason, 42 the use of large scale, standardized tests is inappropriate.
+And, because the development of young children is uneven and greatly impacted by environmental factors, standardized assessment 43 44 results are not reliable until they are in the third grade or beyond.